-Located in the historic Silvermine area of New Canaan, Connecticut near the border of Wilton and Norwalk, the Silvermine Arts Center represents many things to many people.
-To the dedicated professional artist, it is a prestigious place to exhibit—a widely hailed showcase for talent from all over New England and beyond.
+Located in New Canaan, CT in the historic Silvermine area ( which incorporates parts of three towns – New Canaan, Wilton and Norwalk), the Silvermine Arts Center represents many things to many people.
+To the dedicated professional artist, it is a prestigious place to exhibit – a widely hailed showcase for talent from all over New England and beyond.
 For the budding artists of tomorrow, it is a source of excellent instruction in a variety of media.
-And to the community at–large, the arts center offers an ongoing cultural and educational experience—an exposure to what is happening in the world of contemporary art.
+And to the community at – large, the arts center offers an ongoing cultural and educational experience – an exposure to what is happening in the world of contemporary art.

 It all began in the early 1900's when the pioneer sculptor Solon Borglum, who was to become the founding father of the Silvermine Guild, began to visit the area.
 Other artists followed Borglum and began settling in the Silvermine area, establishing a colony of artists who were lured by the picturesque countryside.
 Borglum and his artist friends used to meet on Sundays in Borglum's barn to socialize, exchange ideas and critique or "knock" each other's work—a gathering that became known as the Knockers Club.